metal3-io/ip-address-manager/docs/releasing.md

 Multiple additional actions are required in the Metal3 project

-### Update the Jenkins jobs
+### Update CAPM3

-For each minor or major release, two jobs need to be created :

-- a master job that runs on a regular basis
-- a PR verification job that is triggered by a keyword on a PR targeted for that release branch.
+CAPM3 should use the latest version.
+Changes are required there to pull the latest version.

 ### Update Metal3-dev-env

 Metal3-dev-env variables need to be modified.
-After a major or minor release, the new minor version (that follows CAPI versioning) should point to master for CAPM3 and the released version should point to the release branch.
+After a major or minor release, the new minor version should point to master for
+IPAM and the released version should point to the release branch.

-### Update the image of CAPM3 in the release branch
+### Update the image of IPAM in the release branch

-If you just created a release branch (i.e. minor version release), you should modify the image for CAPM3 deployment in this branch to be tagged with the branch name.
+If you just created a release branch (i.e. minor version release), you should modify the image for IPAM deployment in this branch to be tagged with the branch name.
 The image will then follow the branch.